Importance of Data Normalization Prior to Analytics

 When most people talk about clean data, they think it means getting rid of duplicates from their system which, although important, is only the first step in quality control and there are more advanced methods to truly optimize and streamline your data.

-There are two key schools of thought on good practice for data management; normalization and standardization.
-Both have their place in a data governance and/or preparation strategy.
+There are two key schools of thought on good practice: data normalization and standardization.
+Both have their place in data governance and/or preparation strategy.

-In real world terms, consider a dataset of credit card information which has two variables, one for the number of credit cards and the second for income.
+In real-world terms, consider a dataset of credit card information that has two variables, one for the number of credit cards and the second for income.
 Using these attributes, you might want to create a cluster and find similar applicants.
 Both of these variables will be on completely different types of scale (income being much higher) and would therefore likely have a far greater influence on any results or analytics.
 Normalization removes the risk of this kind of bias.

 For example, let’s say a store sells $520 worth of chocolate in a day.
 We know that on average, the store sells $420 per day and has a standard deviation of $50.
 To standardize the $520 we would do a calculation as follows: